-13.713.9 Timely repair of faulty street lights
+13.7 Timely repair of faulty street lights

-- (1) A distributor must keep a record of - - (a) the number of street lights reported faulty each month; - (b) the number of number of street lights not repaired before the agreed date; - (b)(c) the number of occasions that the distributor failed to repair a faulty street light within -total number of street lights; and - (i)5 business days for the metropolitan area; and - (ii)9 business days for the regional area; and - (c) the average number of days to repair faulty street lights. - (2) For the purpose of subclause (1): - (a) the number of days taken to repair a street light is counted from the date of notification.;
+- (1) A distributor must keep a record of - - (a) the number of street lights reported faulty each month; - (b) the number of occasions that the distributor failed to repair a faulty street light within - (i) 5 business days for the metropolitan area; and - (ii) 9 business days for the regional area; and - (c) the average number of days to repair faulty street lights. - (2) For the purpose of subclause (1), the number of days taken to repair a street light is counted from the date of notification.